 About

 After studying Geography in New Zealand, Gledhill moved to the UK in 2010.
-She pursued an art education at London Fine Art Studios, where she gained four years of formal training in painting and drawing within the figurative tradition.
+She studied at London Fine Art Studios, where she gained four years of formal training in painting and drawing within the figurative tradition.
 She has exhibited with the Federation of British Artists, at the Mall Galleries in London, and at Leighton House Museum.
 Gledhill has been featured in Artists and Illustrators magazine (Oct 2021) and in 2019 she was shortlisted for the Lynn Painter-Stainers Prize.
-Since 2021 she has been a visiting painting tutor at Balliol College, Oxford University, where she introduces students of all academic backgrounds to the craft of oil painting.
+Since 2021 she has been leading painting workshops for students of Oxford University, where she creates space to celebrate the craft of oil painting.